bbokser/hopper-sim/README.md

 # hopper-sim
-Dynamics simulation of a parallel leg.
+Dynamics simulation of a parallel leg using maximal coordinates and variational integration.
+Written in Julia.

 The main branch is set to zero-gravity by default to demonstrate PD control of the leg.